mparno/fenics-web/source/download/index.rst

 `HashDist <http://hashdist.github.io/>`__.
 Before running the script, you may wish to download and expect its contents.

+Requirements:

+* A standard Unix environment (Linux or Mac)
+* The Git version control system, available as the package ``git`` in most Linux and Mac package managers
+* Mac users will also need to install Xcode from the Mac App Store

 *************************
 Nightly snapshot releases
 *************************